 Also in The Little Fair Trade Blog

-February 2024 - Newsletter Video Blog Summary
+September 2024 - Newsletter Video Blog

-February 2024 - Newsletter Video Blog Summary
+September 2024 - Newsletter Video Blog

-My right shoulder is still very painful and inflamed again and I have struggled to type this blog.
+This month my right shoulder is still very painful and I have struggled to record this vlog and type this blog.

 Translation in Urdu